 Henry B. Spencer Scholarship

 Henry Spencer, a dedicated Nurses Educational Funds, Inc. Board Member and long-time Treasurer of NEF, manages the NEF portfolio of investments that support NEF scholarship giving and its mission.
 Henry Spencer is an advocate of nursing and a sage advisor.
 He has been Vice President of Investments at American Independence Corp.
 Geneve, and Independence Holding Company.
-The Henry B. Spencer scholarship is dedicated to leadership in nursing and health care.
+The Henry B. Spencer scholarship, established in 2015, is dedicated to leadership in nursing and health care.

 Isabel Hampton Robb Scholarship